simplyhexagonal/session-sso/README.md

 ## Before you continue

-- If you are also looking to implement role-based access control (RBAC), take a look at [session-sso]()
+- If you are also looking to implement role-based access control (RBAC), take a look at [DoorLock](https://www.npmjs.com/package/doorlock)
 - If you'd like to build Typescript packages like this one, check out the [No BS Typescript Boilerplate](https://github.com/jeanlescure/no-bs-typescript-boilerplate)

 ## New to Single Sign On (SSO) integrations?